-Press release - Elizabeth Padmore named new chair of the British Red Cross from 2022
+Elizabeth Padmore announced as New chair of the British Red Cross 2022

 The British Red Cross has today (8th November 2021) announced the appointment of Elizabeth Padmore as the new chair of its Board of Trustees, from 1st January 2022.

 Liz will bring extensive experience and expertise to the title having served in roles across the not-for-profit, public and private sectors and won the Sunday Times NED of the Year.

 Previously a strategy partner at Accenture where she created and ran their global strategic think tank, Liz specialised in scenario planning, strategic communications, corporate social responsibility and relationship management.

 Liz currently holds several board appointments, including as chair of the board of Housing Solutions, a housing association based in Buckinghamshire and Berkshire, and chairs committees at two Oxford colleges.
 Until recently she was chair of Hampshire Hospitals NHS Foundation Trust for nine years, and previously a member of the Board of IPSA, on the Council of Chatham House and a Director of National Australia Group Europe and Clydesdale Bank plc.

 “I am honoured and excited to be joining the British Red Cross.
 It’s an organisation whose values I care deeply about and the need for whose work has never been greater.”

 “I am really looking forward to meeting and listening to the wonderful volunteers and staff, so I can build my understanding of all that they do and so that together we can harness the ‘Power of Kindness’ to further the work we do helping the vulnerable in our communities and those stricken by natural disasters, emergencies and conflicts here in the UK and abroad.”